Patient education: Quitting smoking (Beyond the Basics)

 Most relapses occur in the first week after quitting, when withdrawal symptoms are strongest.
 Try to mobilize support resources (eg, family, friends) during this critical time.
 Consider rewards for not smoking; use the money saved on cigarettes for a special treat such as a massage, a movie, a new outfit, or a special dinner.

 Later relapses often occur during stressful situations or with social situations that are associated with smoking, often combined with drinking alcohol.
 Being aware of these high-risk situations may help.

-If other problems, such as depression or alcohol or drug dependency, make it more difficult to quit, consider getting professional help from a healthcare provider or counselor.
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)
+If other problems, such as depression or alcohol or drug dependency, make it more difficult to quit, consider getting professional help from a health care provider or counselor.
+(See "Patient education: Depression treatment options for adults (Beyond the Basics)".)

-Some e-cigarettes have been shown to reduce the desire to smoke traditional cigarettes, so people sometimes wonder about using them as a smoking cessation aid.
-Unfortunately, e-cigarettes are not well regulated, so their constituents vary greatly from product to product.
-They also have not been studied enough to know whether they are a safe and reasonable alternative to other nicotine delivery tools (such as patches or gum).
+Some e-cigarettes have been shown to reduce the desire to smoke traditional cigarettes, so people sometimes wonder about using them as a quitting smoking aid.
+Unfortunately, e-cigarettes have not been well-regulated, so their constituents vary greatly from product to product.
+In 2016, the FDA was granted the authority to regulate the manufacturing of e-cigarettes that contain nicotine.
+Still, e-cigarettes have not yet been studied enough to know whether they are a safe and reasonable alternative to other nicotine delivery tools (such as patches or gum).

 WHERE DO I START?

 The following steps are recommended to start the process of quitting smoking: